fermyon/summer-of-spin/challenge-1/README.md

 ### \*\*\*\**DISCLAIMER*\*\*\*\*

-This challenge includes a web assembly component (`/encryption-module/main.wasm`) that performs cryptographic operations.
-While it's not a concern in this case because there is no sensitive data being handled, performing cryptographic tasks in a web assembly application is not secure.
-Specifically, web assembly doesn't support anything that involves the handling of private keys because it opens up vulnerabilities to [timing attacks](https://en.m.wikipedia.org/wiki/Timing_attack).
+This challenge includes a WebAssembly component (`/encryption-module/main.wasm`) that performs cryptographic operations.
+While it's not a concern in this case because there is no sensitive data being handled, performing cryptographic tasks in a WebAssembly application is not secure.
+Specifically, WebAssembly doesn't have constant-time operations, which opens up vulnerabilities to [timing attacks](https://en.m.wikipedia.org/wiki/Timing_attack).
 Please reach out to us via [Discord](https://www.fermyon.com/blog/fermyon-discord) with any questions.

 # Building the application